Week 9 AT Pillar Picture

 While in town, we also had at least three meals at Damascus Diner.

-Part of the gear swap was both of us getting new packs, in the hopes of getting a few pounds off our backs.
 My Mom took off with our old packs at the end of the day.

 Because Mom helped us get around and resupply quickly, we didn’t spend our entire zero day walking from errand to errand, which was a true luxury.
 It also allowed us to spend the evening in the Adirondack chairs by the river. ❤️